How to remove the SIM card in an iPhone or iPad

 Find where your SIM tray is located on your iPhone or iPad model

-Almost every iPhone comes equipped with a SIM card tray*; if you have an iPhone 4s or newer, you have a SIM card slot.
+Almost every iPhone comes equipped with a SIM card tray*; if you have an iPhone 4s or newer, you have a SIM card slot instead.

 *The only exception was the CDMA variant of the iPhone 4.